agrc/gis.utah.gov/_posts/2021-08-31-census-2020-redistricting-data.md

 Note that the field names in these tables follow the traditional census field naming convention.
 You can find detailed information on field names, including descriptions, in the Census PL 94-171 [technical documentation](https://www2.census.gov/programs-surveys/decennial/2020/technical-documentation/complete-tech-docs/summary-file/2020Census_PL94_171Redistricting_StatesTechDoc_English.pdf) or in [Excel spreadsheet](https://www2.census.gov/programs-surveys/decennial/rdo/about/2020-census-program/Phase3/SupportMaterials/2020_PLSummaryFile_FieldNames.xlsx) format.

+### Streamlined Race Data
+{: .text-left}

+Additionally, the Analytics Group at [WFRC](https://wfrc.org/) streamlined the race fields in the 2020 block data and made it available for [download](https://drive.google.com/uc?id=1sv6pAi-fn6UPbMHJ2BZzIM9ApBRAZLVP&export=download).
+This tabular data can be joined to the [CensusBlocks2020](({% link data/demographic/census/index.html %}#2020Census) GIS layer using the GEOID field.
+Here's a bit on the methodology that was used:

+> The decennial census form allows for respondents to report single and multiple racial identifications.
+Accordingly, the redistricting release of the 2020 census results includes counts for both single race identification and each combination of racial identifications made when more than one was selected.
+This table sums, for each racial group, the single racial identification count with a count of the multiple race identifying respondents that included an identification for that specific racial group.
+Fields that sum across single and multiple racial identification carry the "ANY" at the end of their field name header.
+Note that summing the counts across the ANY fields will produce a count of the number of identifications made (single and multiple) which will be much greater that the total population count.

 ### Data for everyone
 {: .text-left}